ddsky/joyboard-views/README.md

 `modification`: An object containing at least one of `include_xpaths`, `exclude_xpaths`, or `css`.
 These will be applied to the `url`.
 For example, if the `url` points to a website, you can remove certain elements via `remove_xpaths` to make the view look nicer.

+`preview_images`: An array or preview images that show how the view can look like.

 `requirements`: A list of features the user's joyboard needs to have in order to properly make use of the view.
 The following requirements are available:
  * `video`: The display needs to be able to playback video.
  * `touch`: The display must support touch controls.